Smarter home FAQs

 Internet connection

-Your Notion sensors and the bridge require an internet connection via WiFi.
-This is how the bridge connects to the sensors, and how the sensors can send you alerts to the Notion smartphone app.
+Your sensors and the bridge require an internet connection via Wi-Fi.
+This is how the bridge connects to the sensors, and how the sensors can send you alerts to the Honey Smart Home app.

-Check that your WiFi router has a 2.4 GHz band for the bridge to connect to.
-Most modern routers have a dual-band setting that broadcasts both a 2.4 GHz and a 5.0 GHz band, and the Notion bridge is only compatible with the 2.4 GHz band.
-You may need to access your WiFi router settings to activate the 2.4 GHz band.
+Check that your Wi-Fi router has a 2.4 GHz band for the bridge to connect to.
+Most modern routers have a dual-band setting that broadcasts both a 2.4 GHz and a 5.0 GHz band, and the bridge is only compatible with the 2.4 GHz band.
+You may need to access your Wi-Fi router settings to activate the 2.4 GHz band.

 Electric power

 You will need a power outlet to charge your bridge.
-The bridge is responsible for connecting your WiFi to your Notion sensors, and to your Notion app, so it’s imperative to power it to stay active and online.
+The bridge is responsible for connecting your Wi-Fi to your sensors, and to your Honey Smart Home app, so it’s imperative to power it to stay active and online.
 If you incur a major power outage, let us know as soon as you can so we can take that into consideration.

 Batteries